TimothyYW/Rainbow-six-siege-lore/README.md

 # Technologies utilized

-HTML
+HTML is used for write the code and to built the website.

-CSS
+CSS is used style the code.

-Google Fonts
+Google Fonts is providing the style for the letter that is written and displayed on the website.

-Github
+Github is where the code will be stored.

-Google Chrome Lighthouse
+Google Chrome Lighthouse is used to check the website performance and accessibility.

-Balsemig
+Balsemig is used to make the sketch wireframes for the website strucutres.

-W3C
+W3C used to validated and ensured there are no errors on HTML code.

-Jigsaw
+Jigsaw is to ensure that there are no error on the CSS code.

-Wave
+Wave is to check if there is color contrast.

 # Bugs